 Eating fresh from the garden is the ultimate treat in the summertime, isn’t it?
 You can’t beat the flavor or the nourishing elements in food grown and prepared properly.
 Last month I shared with you one of our family favorite recipes, cabbage skillet pizza.
-At that time, I made a promised to do the same for each month we encounter as we continue on our grain-free journey.
+At that time, I made a promise to do the same for each month we encounter as we continue on our grain-free journey.
 How does a roasted stone fruit dessert sound?
-Let me tell ya, you may be kissing that junky s’more goodbye!

 It is a simple to prepare and even can be made in advance for the family camping trip.
-It’s also versatile so that you can please every member of your family with their favorite stone fruit (peach, apricot, plum, cherries).
+Also, it’s also versatile so that you can please every member of your family with their favorite stone fruit (peach, apricot, plum, cherries).

 Just a few simple ingredients are needed.

 You can source the ingredients here: (pecan meal, arrowroot, vanilla, Rapadura, sea salt, grass-fed butter) or your local health food store or co-op.

 … then press it in and bake.
 Easy!

 While I typically am animate on removing phytic acid from nuts by soaking and dehydrating them beforehand, I did not do this to the pecan meal.
 The reason being my family and I really do not consume many nuts or grains so this limited amount is doable.
 Plus, most nut flours are already blanched which has already removed some.
 Read more on phytic acid and how it blocks mineral absorption here.

 Not into the fruit or dairy?
 This crust is good enough to just cut and eat plain as a bar cookie, but the roasted stone fruit topped with our homemade raw milk ice cream is da bomb.
 YUM.
 You can get the full printable recipe below.
 I also have this grain-free cookie option too.